sh-nipun/face-recognition-app/README.md

 # Face Recognition App

 A local face recognition web app built with FastAPI and `face_recognition` (dlib).
-Register a face under a name through your webcam, then verify new scans against everyone on file.
+Complete a guided, real-time liveness scan (head turns + blink, confirmed step by step like Face ID) through your webcam, and the app either recognizes you or asks for a name to save a new face.

 ## Features

+- **Real-time guided liveness scan** — the app asks you to turn your head one way, then the other, then blink; each step is confirmed live as you do it (not on a blind timer), which helps prevent someone from spoofing the scan with a static photo
-- Live camera capture, with a file-upload fallback when no camera is available
+- Live camera capture, with a file-upload fallback when no camera is available (uploaded photos skip the liveness check since a static image can't blink)
-- Face registration with named encodings
+- Automatic recognition — no separate "Register"/"Verify" buttons; a recognized face shows "Welcome back", an unrecognized one asks for a name to save
+- Multiple reference photos per person for better match accuracy
-- Face verification with match confidence score
+- Adjustable match strictness (tolerance) slider
+- Manage registered faces — list and remove people
 - Animated, modern frontend (vanilla HTML/CSS/JS — no build step)
 - Simple REST API with interactive docs (Swagger UI)

+## How the liveness scan works

+1. **Look straight** — the app records a short baseline (your neutral head position and eye-openness)
+2. **Turn your head to the right** — confirmed instantly once the head-turn is detected and held briefly
+3. **Return to center** — you must come back near the baseline position before the next step counts (stops a simple relax-back from being mistaken for a turn)
+4. **Turn your head to the left** — confirmed once you turn to the opposite side of the baseline
+5. **Blink** — confirmed once a genuine eyes-open → closed → open-again pattern is detected against your own baseline
+6. Once all steps pass, the clearest straight-on frame is matched against everyone on file

+This runs on repeated lightweight calls to a `/pose-check` endpoint (eye-openness + head-turn angle from face landmarks) — no extra ML models or heavy libraries needed.

 ## Tech stack